 David R. Carpenter

-DAVID R. CARPENTER is a litigation partner and member of Sidley’s Supreme Court and Appellate practice group.
-A critical briefing specialist for complex cases, David’s expansive practice cuts across substantive areas of law and has included significant work in the life sciences, financial services, consumer products, and entertainment industries.
-David has participated in merits, petition, and amicus briefing before the Supreme Court and has significant experience on appeal and at the trial court level in:
+DAVID CARPENTER is a litigation partner and member of Sidley’s Supreme Court and Appellate practice.
+David’s expansive practice cuts across substantive areas of law and has included significant work in the life sciences, financial services, consumer products and technology and entertainment industries.
+David has participated in merits, petition and amicus briefing before the Supreme Court and has significant experience on appeal and at the trial court level in:

 Recent Supreme Court Matters

-- Representing respondent (pro bono) in the pending U.S. Supreme Court case, Kerry v.
-Din, raising the issues of (1) whether a U.S. citizen’s constitutional rights are implicated by the denial of a visa to her spouse to allow them to live together in the U.S.; and (2) if the U.S. citizen has standing to sue, what is the scope of review and level of information required to sustain the denial.
+- Represented respondent in Kerry v.
+Din (2015), raising the issues of (1) whether a U.S. citizen’s constitutional rights are implicated by the denial of a visa to her spouse to allow them to live together in the U.S. and (2) if the U.S. citizen has standing to sue, what is the scope of review and level of information required to sustain the denial.

 - Represented a pharmaceutical manufacturer in the trial court and on appeal in a series of nationwide and statewide class actions challenging the marketing of a prescription drug.
-Two cases were dismissed on the pleadings and affirmed on appeal.
-Depriest v.
-AstraZeneca Pharms.
-L.P., (Ark.
-2009), and Prohias v.
-AstraZeneca Pharm., L.P., (Fla.
+Dismissals were affirmed on appeal in Teamsters v.
+AstraZeneca Pharm.
+L.P.
+(Del.
+2016), Depriest v.
+AstraZeneca Pharm.
+L.P.
+(Ark.
+2009). and Prohias v.
+AstraZeneca Pharm.
+L.P.
+(Fla.
 Dist.
 Ct.
 App.
 2007).
 In another case, summary judgment was granted and class certification was denied.
 Weiss v.
 AstraZeneca Pharm.
+L.P.
 (Cal.
 Ct.
 App.
 2010).
-The Drug and Device Law blog identified the Depriest decision as #2 of the Top 10 Best Prescription Drug/Medical Device Decisions of 2009.

 David is a member of the Sidley Los Angeles recruiting committee and associate training committee, for which he has developed programs on effective legal writing and research techniques.